What Is BackService Mac

 See If Your Mac Has Been Affected by BackService

 However, users on Apple Discussions have reported to experience problems with it even without having DiskDrill, suggesting that it might be a fake process.

 BackService Virus – How Did I Get Infected

-Software bundling among one of the versions via which this software may have ended up on your Mac without you realizing it.
-It means that it could’ve been included in the installation package of another free application, recently download it from the web, in a way, similar to what the example below shows:
+BackService may have used methods, like bundling to end up on your Mac without you realizing it.
+It means that it could have been included in the installation package of another free application, recently downloaded from the web.

 Fake Adobe Flash Player updates are also among the reasons this program may have been added to your machine.